Skip to main content.

 What surprised you when you joined the network?

-Carlos Alonso Villalobos: First of all, we were surprised by the recycling culture in Switzerland and the way the authorities ensure the flow of information.
-And of course, we were delighted to hear about the existence of the Greening Embassies Network, with members who share these same values associated with sustainability.
+Carlos Alonso Villalobos: We were surprised by the recycling culture in Switzerland and the way the authorities ensure the flow of information.
+And of course, we were delighted to hear about the Greening Embassies Network, whose members share our values when it comes to sustainability.

-Our first measure was for our four embassy staff members to commit to using Bern's public transport system, which offers an excellent service and produces very few carbon emissions.
-We therefore travel to all events and diplomatic activities in Bern by bus, tram or on foot.
+Our first action was to get our four embassy staff members to commit to using Bern’s public transport system, which provides an excellent service and produces very low carbon emissions.
+We travel by bus, tram or on foot to all events and diplomatic activities in Bern.

-What measures has your embassy taken since last autumn to reduce the ecological footprint?
+What measures has your embassy taken since last autumn to reduce its environmental footprint?

 We have already implemented the following measures:

-• We changed to two-level flush toilets to reduce the amount of water consumed
+• We switched to dual-flush toilets to reduce the water consumption,

-• In our bathrooms, we only use cloth towels instead of paper towels
+• we only use cloth instead of paper towels in our bathrooms,

-“Last autumn, when we hosted an event with 150 people, we only used eco-friendly dishes and reusable Tupperware. ”
+“Last autumn, when we hosted an event for 150 people, we used only eco-friendly dishes and reusable Tupperware.”

 Carlos Alonso Villalobos, Embassy of Costa Rica